cloudmesh-community/book/chapters/msg/graphql.md

 needs to be passed as header which the *GraphiQL* ui client does not support.
 Hence you can use either of these 2 ways

-:o: :TODO: could we not put the token in an env variable and use that, or have a script that does find the token from the file that you use earlier?

 * curl command

 ```bash